 - 1. Create a JWT Claims Set containing the desired claims.
-Note that white space is explicitly allowed in the representation and no canonicalization is performed before encoding. - 2.
-Let the Message be the bytes of the UTF-8 representation of the JWT Claims Set. - 3.
+Note that white space is explicitly allowed in the representation and no canonicalization need be performed before encoding. - 2.
+Let the Message be the octets of the UTF-8 representation of the JWT Claims Set - 3.
 Create a JWT Header containing the desired set of header parameters.
 The JWT MUST conform to either the [JWS] or [JWE] specifications.
-Note that white space is explicitly allowed in the representation and no canonicalization is performed before encoding. - 4.
-Base64url encode the bytes of the UTF-8 representation of the JWT Header.
+Note that white space is explicitly allowed in the representation and no canonicalization need be performed before encoding. - 4.
+Base64url encode the octets of the UTF-8 representation of the JWT Header.
 Let this be the Encoded JWT Header. - 5.
 Depending upon whether the JWT is a JWS or JWE, there are two cases: - If the JWT is a JWS, create a JWS using the JWT Header as the JWS Header and the Message as the JWS Payload; all steps specified in [JWS] for creating a JWS MUST be followed. - Else, if the JWT is a JWE, create a JWE using the JWT Header as the JWE Header and the Message as the JWE Plaintext; all steps specified in [JWE] for creating a JWE MUST be followed. - 6.
-If a nested signing or encryption operation will be performed, let the Message be the JWS or JWE, and return to Step 3, using a cty (content type) value of "JWT" in the new JWT Header created in that step. - 7.
+If a nested signing or encryption operation will be performed, let the Message be the JWS or JWE, and return to Step 3, using a cty (content type) value of JWT in the new JWT Header created in that step. - 7.
 Otherwise, let the resulting JWT be the JWS or JWE.

 When validating a JWT the following steps MUST be taken.
 The order of the steps is not significant in cases where there are no dependencies between the inputs and outputs of the steps.
-If any of the listed steps fails then the token MUST be rejected for processing.
+If any of the listed steps fails then the JWT MUST be rejected for processing.

 - 1. The JWT MUST contain at least one period ('.') character. - 2.
 Let the Encoded JWT Header be the portion of the JWT before the first period ('.') character. - 3.
 The Encoded JWT Header MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 4.
 The resulting JWT Header MUST be completely valid JSON syntax conforming to RFC 4627 [RFC4627]. - 5.
-The resulting JWT Header MUST be validated to only include parameters and values whose syntax and semantics are both understood and supported. - 6.
-Determine whether the JWT is a JWS or a JWE by examining the alg (algorithm) header value and optionally, the enc (encryption method) header value, if present. - 7.
+The resulting JWT Header MUST be validated to only include parameters and values whose syntax and semantics are both understood and supported or that are specified as being ignored when not understood. - Determine whether the JWT is a JWS or a JWE by examining the alg (algorithm) header value and optionally, the enc (encryption method) header value, if present. - 7.
 Depending upon whether the JWT is a JWS or JWE, there are two cases: - If the JWT is a JWS, all steps specified in [JWS] for validating a JWS MUST be followed.
-Let the Message be the result of

-- base64url decoding the JWS Payload. - Else, if the JWT is a JWE, all steps specified in [JWE] for validating a JWE MUST be followed.
+Let the Message be the result of base64url decoding the JWS Payload. - Else, if the JWT is a JWE, all steps specified in [JWE] for validating a JWE MUST be followed.
 Let the Message be the JWE Plaintext. - 8.
-If the JWT Header contains a cty (content type) value of "JWT", then the Message contains a JWT that was the subject of nested signing or encryption operations.
+If the JWT Header contains a cty (content type) value of JWT, then the Message is a JWT that was the subject of nested signing or encryption operations.
 In this case, return to Step 1, using the Message as the JWT. - 9.
 Otherwise, let the JWT Claims Set be the Message. - 10.
-The JWT Claims Set MUST be completely valid JSON syntax conforming to RFC 4627 [RFC4627]. - 11.
-When used in a security-related context, the JWT Claims Set MUST be validated to only include claims whose syntax and semantics are both understood and supported.
+The JWT Claims Set MUST be completely valid JSON syntax conforming to RFC 4627 [RFC4627].